Hildebrand Law, P.C. mobile logo

 The Court of Appeals reversed the ruling below.
 It remanded the case with instructions to deny the husband’s motion to dismiss.
 It also ordered the trial court to permit Mrs. Bates to amend her complaint.

 If you have questions about extrinsic fraud in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce and family law attorneys have over 100 years of combined experience successfully representing clients in divorce and family law cases.
+Our Arizona divorce and family law attorneys have decades of combined experience successfully representing clients in divorce and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.